Abdur Rahman Mahmudi

 Abdur Rahman Mahmudi (عبدالرحمن محمودی, 1909 – early 1960s) was an Afghan medical doctor and politician.
 Despite having grown up in poverty, he obtained a medical degree and became a prominent social activist.
 Mahmudi represented a Kabul constituency in the Afghan parliament 1949–1951.
 Ibrahimi (2012) described him as 'a well-known intellectual and leading figure of constitutional and reformist movement of 1940s and 1950s'.
-He was jailed in 1952, and died shortly after.
+He was jailed in 1952, and died shortly after being released in the early 1960s.

 Childhood and youth

 Mahmudi was born in 1909 in the Shahri Baraneh slum of Kabul.
 He hailed from a Hazara from Jaghori (Ghazni province).
 His father Mahmud Khan had been a landowner but had been exiled to Kashmir by Amir Abdur Rahman Khan.
 During the reign of Amir Habibullah Khan the family was welcomed back to Afghanistan and settled in Kabul.
 Mahmud Khan began running a bookstore in Kabul.
 Abdur Rahman's father Mirza Muhammad Khan worked at the Ministry of Finance.

 Abdur Rahman received teaching from his grandfather.
 At the age of seven Abdur Rahmam began studying at Hemmat school, a madrasa in Tanur Sazi.
 When Hakim Mohammad Ibrahim opened a Yunani medicine school, Abdur Rahman enrolled there.
 After three years this Yunani medicine school closed down, after which Abdur Rahman enrolled at the Rushdia School.
 During his Rushdia School years, Abdur Rahman's mother died.
 The family endured economic hardship, as Mirza Muhammad Khan was a low-ranking employee suffering from chronic illness.
 Mirza Muhammad Khan married off his son, in order to pass over the care of his younger children to his new daughter-in-law.
 Abdur Rahman would go on to study medicine, but at same time he had to take odd jobs to feed his impoverished family (carrying ice blocks to market in the summer and selling charcoal in the winter).